datasciencediscovery/NLP_Text_Classification/README.md

 # Details
-A break down of the code and a run through of the methodology used are available in the following [blog](http://datasciencediscovery.com/coders_corner/NLP-ML.html).
+A break down of the code and a run through of the methodology used are available in the following [blog](http://datasciencediscovery.com/coders_corner).

 *Code:*
 + quora-nlp-data-exploration: Contains the code regarding the data exploration and some visualizations.
 + quora-nlp-text-classification-v1: Contains all the steps involved from text cleaning to feature generation and model selection/evaluation.
+The details have been described in the following [link](http://datasciencediscovery.com/coders_corner/NLP-ML.html).
 + quora-nlp-text-classification-DL: Contains a deep learning approach to solve the text classification problem.
 More details are available in the following [link](http://datasciencediscovery.com/coders_corner/Text-Classification-DL.html).

 ## About Us